 The Fraternity and Sorority Community at McDaniel College has a long tradition of fostering student leadership and development.
 Greek-letter organizations have been a part of student life here since the 1920s.
 Since then, students have chosen to join fraternities and sororities for the dimension it adds to their college experience.
 Greek-letter organizations were founded on the ideals of scholarship, leadership, community service and friendship.
 McDaniel College’s eight Greek-letter organizations continue to hold these ideals today.

-Two councils govern the McDaniel College Fraternity and Sorority Community:
+Three councils govern the McDaniel College Fraternity and Sorority Community:

 - Panhellenic Council – governs the sororities on campus who are members of the National Panhellenic Conference (NPC)